 Bertram Creek Park is great for casual hiking!
 Trails crisscross the park and without too much effort you can enjoy beautiful views of Okanagan Lake.
 You can spot Kelowna and West Kelowna across the lake and even see Pincushion Mountain.
 The trails aren’t very difficult and you can easily hike the mild slopes wearing nothing more than a pair of walking sandals.

 The rocky shoreline is also fun to explore, but it’s more technically difficult to navigate than the trails.
 Don’t be afraid to use your hands to keep your balance — don’t be like me and almost fall in the lake!

-Stay on the trails, though, because areas of the parks are either a designated restoration or a sensitive ecosystem.
+Make sure you stay on the trails because some of the park is either a designated restoration or a sensitive ecosystem.

 You can enjoy kayaking, canoeing, and SUP at Bertram Creek Park.
 Although there are no rentals available at the park itself, you can bring your own and enjoy a paddle along the beautiful shoreline.
 If you don’t have your own equipment — and I wouldn’t blame you, they’re expensive! — you can rent from MEC.

 The beaches at Bertram are quite pebbly, but don’t let that stop you from enjoying a nice dip in the lake!
 There’s a designated swimming area at the pier, where you can also enjoy the view and some fishing.

 Scuba diving is less common, but Bertram is one of a few locations around the Okanagan where you can find hidden treasures beneath the water.
 The area is great for beginners and you can find First Nations’ fire pits and a rock wall just offshore.

 Bertram is a great place to kick back and enjoy a casual game of soccer or frisbee with your friends.
 There’s a large grassy field complete with goalposts in the middle of the park, as well as a smaller field closer to the water.
 There’s also a volleyball net nestled in the trees.